anisfradi/GP-Classifier-Indexed-by-Probability-Density-Functions/README.md

 # GP-Classifier-Indexed-by-Probability-Density-Functions

-# Python Demo: GP-Classifier-Indexed-by-Probability-Density-Functions

-This Python demo provides an implementation of the "GP Classifier Indexed by Probability Density Functions" method
+This Python code provides an implementation of the "GP Classifier Indexed by Probability Density Functions" method

 ## Table of Contents